leeweiming3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-Recruiter enters invalid candidate number
+Recruiter enters a candidate number that is not a positive integer
     - 3a1.
 Hirehub raises an error and asks recruiter to provide valid candidate number
     - 3a2.
-Recruiter attempts to delete the candidate with valid candidate number
+Recruiter attempts to edit the candidate with valid candidate number
     - Steps 3a1-3a2 are repeated until the candidate number entered is correct.
     - Use case resumes from step 2.